28 April 2017

 1 February 2016

 If you have brilliant idea of an Australia-Taiwan bilateral project in the areas of arts & culture, education, economic or Australian studies, the Australia-China Council (ACC)’s 2016-17 grant round will open from 1 February 2016 and close on 4 April.
 The ACC is the Australian Government’s advisory and funding body for strengthening of cultural, education, business, and more broadly, people-to-people relations between Australia and the greater China region including Taiwan.
-For example in 2015, Chunky Move dance theatre was able to tour to Taiwan successfully with funding support from the ACC.
 For more info about application criteria and process, please read on! http://dfat.gov.au/people-to-people/foundations-councils-institutes/australia-china-council/grants/Pages/grants.aspx

 26 January 2016